 Refunds & Cancellations

-Certificates or Statements of Attainment are issued to students who successfully complete the requirements for accredited courses.
-In non-accredited courses a Statement of Attendance is provided on request at a cost of $5.50.
-Your request must be received prior to completion of the course.
+Certificates or Statements of Attainment are issued to students who successfully complete the requirements for accredited courses unless there are fees still owing.

 Access & Equity

 We recognise that access and equity in adult education involves the removal of obstacles to learning and the active encouragement of participation through careful planning, scheduling and costing of courses.
 We offer support and advocacy as required including LLN support and special requirements to meet the needs of people with disabilities where practicable.
 It is the participant's responsibility to notify the College of support needs.

 If you feel the College has been unjust and not acted in good faith on any issue including assessment, enrolment or course delivery please contact the Centre Manager.